-About Dr. Hoopes, Orthopaedic Surgeon
+About Dr. Hoopes, Board-Certified Orthopaedic Surgeon

-One of Dr. Hoopes’ mentors, Dr. Sigvard T. Hansen taught Dr. Hoopes the principle of identifying the cause of an ailment and to not just focus attention on the symptoms.
+One of Dr. Hoopes’ mentors, Dr. Sigvard T. Hansen taught Dr. Hoopes the principle of identifying the true cause of an ailment and not just focusing attention on the symptoms.
 As Dr. Hansen likes to say “Nothing happens for no reason.”
-By taking the time and effort to figure out why a patient has their injury, Dr. Hoopes hopes to not only treat the current symptoms, but also the root cause of the condition.
+By taking the time and effort to figure out why a patient has their injury, Dr. Hoopes hopes to not only treat the current symptoms, but the root cause of the condition.
 This unique approach to medicine sets Dr. Hoopes apart from the many doctors and physicians who eagerly jump on a diagnosis and offer operations that may provide some temporary relief, but often lead to a recurrence of the original problem as time passes.

 - Total Ankle Arthroplasty (total ankle joint replacement)

 - Hallux valgus with Hypermobile First Ray (“bunion”)

 - Ankle ligament Reconstruction (for recurrent ankle sprains)

 - Reconstruction of calcaneus, talus, and other severe foot trauma

 - Forefoot reconstruction (hammertoe, claw toe, and other toe deformities)